José Pedro Pérez-Llorca

-José Pedro Pérez-Llorca (30 November 1940 – 6 March 2019) was a Spanish lawyer who served as the minister of foreign affairs from 1980 to 1982.
+José Pedro Pérez-Llorca Rodrigo (30 November 1940 – 6 March 2019) was a Spanish lawyer who served as the minister of foreign affairs from 1980 to 1982.
 His term witnessed Spain's accession to NATO and significant events in relation to the accession of Spain to the European Union.
 He was also one of the Fathers of the Constitution and played a key role in the country's transition to democracy.

 Early life and education

 Pérez-Llorca was born in Cádiz on 30 November 1940.
 He graduated from the Universidad Complutense, Madrid, with a law degree.